PHD in Studio Art

-A Full Time PhD is taken at Burren College of Art, with each student having their own dedicated studio space at BCA and use of other college facilities including the library and labs for 12 months each year.
-Students also have use of the NUI Galway library and student facilities, located an hour away on the Galway campus.
+A Full Time PhD is taken at Burren College of Art, with each student having their own dedicated studio space at the college and use of other campus facilities including the library and labs for 12 months each year.
+Students also have use of the University of Galway library and student facilities, located an hour away on the Galway campus.

-• Part-Time Programme (6 years).
-Part Time students are required to have their own studio space away from BCA and to attend BCA for supervision sessions and group events.
-Supervision also takes place via Skype and by email;
+A Part Time PhD student is required to have their own studio space away from BCA and to attend BCA for some supervision sessions and group events.
+Supervision also takes place via Skype and by email.

 PhD in Studio Art students receive training in studio and other research methods and complete a research project based on a key research question.
 Students are expected to:

-• Successfully defend the outcomes of the research in a viva voce examination.
+- Successfully defend the outcomes of the research in a viva voce examination and exhibition.

 We welcome proposals for studio based PhDs in the following aspects of art practice: